 On Saturday March 21st NICE is hosting a neighborhood progressive dinner to raise money for the Auditorium Overhaul project.
-Delicious food will be donated by local restaurants and NICE supporters will host dinner stops in their homes.
+Guests will enjoy delicious food and get to learn more about NICE and the folks who are driving the work!
+NICE members will host guests in their homes for appetizers, main course, and dessert!

 All proceeds will go directly to purchasing a new professional screen and projector for the G.W.
 Childs Auditorium.